bhavyasaini5/RJ_POLICE_135_TechWarriors_8/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## 8. We welcome Open Source Contribution.
+## 6. We welcome Open Source Contribution.
-### Below are the some changes that can be applied to the project.
+###Below are the some changes that can be applied to the project.
 New Ideas will be appreciated.
 - [ ] Deploying the applications in free cloud
 - [ ] Creating open source API for detection
 - [ ] Batch processing of entire video instead of processing first 'x' frames.